fusion809/i3-configs/README.md

 For these configs to work out-of-the-box one needs to have the following installed:

 * feh for desktop background.
-* Font Awesome icon theme (e.g. the `otf-font-awesome` package for Arch Linux), for the sake of getting the workspace icons shown in the above screenshot.
+* Font Awesome icon theme (e.g. the `fonts-font-awesome` package for Debian, best to use the unstable branch), for the sake of getting the workspace icons shown in the above screenshot.
 * g++ for CPU/RAM information (only for C++ config).
 * i3bar.
-* i3pystatus (for Python-based counterpart of the bar)
+* i3pystatus (for Python-based counterpart of the bar, preferably from the latest git snapshot git+https://github.com/enkore/i3pystatus.git)
 * ImageMagick, so that one can take screenshots with <kbd>PrtScrn</kbd> (or <kbd>Print</kbd> or <kbd>PrntScr</kbd>).
 * pacman, for the last time pacman was run being in the i3 bar.
 * PulseAudio, for the volume information to be obtainable by i3pystatus.